WHO WE ARE

 Rutgers Community Arts (formerly the Mason Gross Extension Division) is founded, offering year-round educational opportunities for precollege and adult students.

 The Rutgers Filmmaking Center (formerly Rutgers Center for Digital Filmmaking) is founded, producing narrative and documentary films in collaboration with other units of the university.
-The program launches a bachelor of fine arts degree in film in 2015.
+The program launches a BFA degree in film in 2015.

-The school celebrates its 40th anniversary with a schoolwide collaborative performance of Stravinsky's The Soldier's Tale at Nicholas Music Center.
-A repeat performance is held at New York City's Le Poisson Rouge.
+The school celebrates its 40th anniversary with a schoolwide collaborative, multidisciplinary performance of Stravinsky's The Soldier's Tale at Nicholas Music Center involving all five of our departments.
+A repeat performance is held at New York City's (Le) Poisson Rouge (LPR).

 Mason Gross makes its debut at the New Brunswick Performing Arts Center, a state-of-the-art venue downtown.
 The $172 million redevelopment project, in which Mason Gross is a 28 percent owner, provides new performance and professional opportunities for students.